 About the Club

-Chesham Folk Club can trace its roots back to the “Trap Door” club, over 50 years ago.
-Through a number of venues, notably the Tudor Rooms at the Crown in Amersham (We were known as Tudor Folk Club for many years), we moved to the White Hill Centre, Chesham, in 1989, where we meet every Monday evening.
+The Club traces its roots back to the ‘Trap Door’ club, founded in Chesham at the time of the ‘1960’s Folk Revival’.
+First as The Trap Door Club then through a number of venues, notably the Tudor Rooms at the Crown in Amersham (when we became known as Tudor Folk Club).
+Finally in 1989 we moved to the White Hill Centre, where we meet every Monday evening.

 To find out more, come and see us on a Monday night.